Topeka was at the center of Brown v. Board. Decades later, segregation of another sort lingers

 The students, themselves a range of ethnicities, screamed out “yes!” oblivious to the messiness of the question, to the history of this place, to the struggles with race and equity that continue even now.

-Seventy years after the landmark Supreme Court ruling, segregation persists, not as a matter of law but as a reflection of underlying disparities, including in housing.
-In greater Topeka, as in school systems across America, students of color are concentrated in districts that disproportionately serve low-income families.
-That racial isolation has lasting consequences as students who attend high-poverty schools have lower graduation rates and less earning potential.

 In school lessons, memorials and ceremonies, Topeka is marking its ties to the 1954 ruling that struck down “separate but equal.”
-But just as clear to many is the legacy of discrimination that stands in the way of its promise of equity.
+But just as clear to many is the legacy of discrimination that stands in the way of its promise of equity in Topeka and elsewhere.

-To Tiffany Anderson, Topeka’s first Black female superintendent, that’s not the case.

-“Being here in this magnet school environment, you get to see an array of diversity.
-But if you drive 20 minutes down the road,” she said, “you might not see any diversity in the student population or the staff population.”

-In Topeka, as in much of the rest of the country, court-ordered desegregations have ended but racial imbalances persist.
-Today, 36% of the Topeka district’s students are white, down from 72% in 1987.
+The district is now 36% white, down from 72% in 1987.
 The changes coincide with the nation growing more diverse.
 Yet none of Topeka’s neighboring districts have a white enrollment below 64%; one district has a 94% white enrollment.

 Four years ago, the largely white suburban district of Seaman, north of Topeka, where Henderson was the first Black school board member, was forced to confront the darker aspects of its past.

 In 2020, student journalists confirmed the district’s namesake, Fred Seaman, was a regional leader of the Ku Klux Klan a century ago.
-After student protests, meetings and surveys, the school board voted unanimously to renounce Seaman and his KKK activities but to keep the name.
+The school board ultimately voted unanimously to renounce Seaman and his KKK activities but to keep the name.

-The vote followed an election in which two pro-name preservation candidates defeated incumbents.
-Nationally, critical race theory was in the news.

 “I felt it was probably the best that could be done to be able to address this hot issue,” said Henderson, whose 16 1/2-year school board term ended in January.